cyrille-artho/modbat/README.md

 The examples are contained in modbat/examples, while the template is in modbat/ModelTemplate.scala.

+## Tutorial

+A tutorial is now available in `modbat-tutorial.jar` as a self-contained archive.
+Also see `src/test/scala/modbat/tutorial/` in the source tree.

 ## Semantics of basic models

 See the following publication: